-Autism spectrum disorder (ASD) is a developmental condition that can affect a person’s behavior.
-Obsessive-compulsive disorder (OCD) is a mental health disorder that affects thoughts and behaviors.
-These conditions can have an overlap in symptoms.
+Autism spectrum disorder (ASD) is a developmental condition while obsessive-compulsive disorder (OCD) is a mental health disorder.
+Both affect a person’s behavior.
+Some people may question if they have OCD or autism as these conditions can have an overlap in symptoms.

 ASD and OCD can sometimes have similar symptoms.
 However, they are different conditions.